minorgod/adaptive-images/readme.txt

        rewrite \.(?:jpe?g|gif|png)$ /wp-content/plugins/adaptive-images/adaptive-images-script.php;
    }`
  - Windows IIS is not supported, but could be manually configured.
 Any IIS experts are welcome to contribute.
+ - Cannot work, not even in experimental mode, with CDNs which use a different subdomain for images.
+ - When using HTTPS/SSL make sure that you update all your website urls and also the urls in your WordPress General settings page, otherwise the plugin will not be able to locate your images.

  = Stuff to keep in mind =